 CAP’s fiscal year is April 1 – March 31.
 Failure to renew a practice permit by the due date may result in suspension and/or cancellation of practice.

 Practice permit renewal opens on February 1 and closes on March 31.
-All practice permit renewals are to be completed online in the MyCAP Login.
+All practice permit renewals and cancellations are to be completed online in the MyCAP Login.
 Your renewal and fee must be submitted by March 31.
 Practice permit fees are set on an annual basis by CAP Council.
 Please view our Fee Schedule for further information on the fees set by Council.